Fibrantly-transferred model structures: Introduction

 \draw[->] ($(1.east)-(0,5pt)$) to node[below,la]{$R$} ($(2.west)-(0,5pt)$); \draw[->] ($(2.west)+(0,5pt)$) to node[above,la]{$L$} ($(1.east)+(0,5pt)$);

-\node[la] at ($(1.east)!0.5!(2.west)$) {$\bot$}; \end{tz} The standard way to proceed, which goes back to Crans \cite{transfer1}, is to \emph{right-induce} a model structure on~$\cC$ from the one on~$\cM$ along the right adjoint $R$.
+\node[la] at ($(1.east)!0.5!(2.west)$) {$\bot$}; \end{tz} The standard way to proceed, which goes back at least to Crans \cite{transfer1}, is to \emph{right-transfer} a model structure on~$\cC$ from the one on~$\cM$ along the right adjoint $R$.
 If successful, this produces a model structure in which a morphism $f$ in $\cC$ is a weak equivalence (resp.\ fibration) if and only if $Rf$ is a weak equivalence (resp.\ fibration) in $\cM$.
 Hess\textendash K\c{e}dziorek\textendash Riehl\textendash Shipley give in \cite{HKRS} a streamlined list of conditions one can check to build such a model structure, which are inspired by Quillen's Path Object Argument \cite{Quillen}.

-However, in some settings, attempting to right-induce a model structure proves too ambitious.
+However, in some settings, attempting to right-transfer a model structure proves too ambitious.
 An example can be found by considering $\dblcat$, the category of double categories and double functors.
-Double categories are 2-dimensional structures having objects, and both horizontal and vertical morphisms, as well as 2-dimensional cells called \emph{squares}.
-Introduced by Ehresmann in \cite{ehresmann}, they have been the focus of much work in the past decades; see for instance \cite{grandispare1,dawsonpare,holonomy,grandispare2,garner,fiore,kock, shulman1,shulman,grandispare3}, among several others.
+Double categories are 2-dimensional structures having objects, and both horizontal and vertical morphisms, as well as 2-dimensional morphisms called \emph{squares}.
+Introduced by Ehresmann in \cite{ehresmann}, they have been the focus of much work in the past decades; see for instance \cite{grandispare1,dawsonpare,holonomy,grandispare2,fiore,kock, shulman1,shulman,garner,grandispare3}, among several others.
 As part of their program to construct model structures on $\dblcat$, Fiore\textendash Paoli\textendash Pronk \cite{FPP} study their relation to the canonical model structure on $\cat$\textemdash the category of (small) categories and functors\textemdash through the horizontal nerve $N^h\colon \dblcat\to \cat^{\Dop}$, which is a right adjoint.
-Unfortunately, they find that it is not possible to right-induce a model structure on $\dblcat$ through $N$ from the Reedy model structure on $\cat^{\Dop}$; see \cite[Theorem 7.22]{FPP}.
+Unfortunately, they find that it is not possible to right-transfer a model structure on $\dblcat$ along $N^h$ from the Reedy model structure on $\cat^{\Dop}$; see \cite[Theorem 7.22]{FPP}.

+A similar situation happens yet again when we consider the category $\mathrm{Sp}^\Sigma$ of symmetric spectra, which provides one of the most general and flexible frameworks for stable homotopy theory, as a symmetric monoidal model structure.
+Unfortunately, the classical constructions of the stable model structure for symmetric spectra due to Hovey--Shipley--Smith \cite{HSS} and Mandell--May--Schwede--Shipley \cite{MMSS} are far from straightforward.
+A major obstruction stems from the fact that one cannot right-transfer this model structure through the forgetful functor $U\colon \mathrm{Sp}^\Sigma\to \mathrm{Sp}_{\mathrm{st}}^{\mathbb{N}}$ to the well-understood stable model structure on sequential spectra of Bousfield--Friedlander \cite{BF}.